ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 * `zabbix_server_dbpassword`: The database user password which is used by the Zabbix Server.
 * `zabbix_server_dbport`: The database port which is used by the Zabbix Server.
 * `zabbix_server_dbpassword_hash_method`: Default: `md5`.
 Allow switching postgresql user password creation to `scram-sha-256`, when anything other than `md5` is used then ansible won't hash the password with `md5`.
-* `zabbix_database_creation`: Default: `True`.
+* `zabbix_server_database_creation`: Default: `True`.
 When you don't want to create the database including user, you can set it to False.
 * `zabbix_server_install_database_client`: Default: `True`.
 False does not install database client.
 Default true
-* `zabbix_database_sqlload`:True / False.
+* `zabbix_server_database_sqlload`:True / False.
 When you don't want to load the sql files into the database, you can set it to False.
-* `zabbix_database_timescaledb`:False / True.
+* `zabbix_server_database_timescaledb`:False / True.
 When you want to use timescaledb extension into the database, you can set it to True (this option only works for postgreSQL database).
 * `zabbix_server_dbencoding`: Default: `utf8`.
 The encoding for the MySQL database.
 * `zabbix_server_dbcollation`: Default: `utf8_bin`.
 The collation for the MySQL database.
-* `zabbix_server_allowunsupporteddbversions`: Allow server to work with unsupported database versions.

-### TLS Specific configuration

-These variables are specific for Zabbix 3.0 and higher:

-* `zabbix_server_tlsconnect`: How the agent should connect to server or proxy.
-Used for active checks.
-    Possible values:
-    * unencrypted
-    * psk
-    * cert
-* `zabbix_server_tlsaccept`: What incoming connections to accept.
-    Possible values:
-    * unencrypted
-    * psk
-    * cert
-* `zabbix_server_tlscafile`: Full pathname of a file containing the top-level CA(s) certificates for peer certificate verification.
-* `zabbix_server_tlscrlfile`: Full pathname of a file containing revoked certificates.
-* `zabbix_server_tlsservercertissuer`: Allowed server certificate issuer.
-* `zabbix_server_tlsservercertsubject`: Allowed server certificate subject.
-* `zabbix_server_tlscertfile`: Full pathname of a file containing the agent certificate or certificate chain.
-* `zabbix_server_tlskeyfile`: Full pathname of a file containing the agent private key.
-* `zabbix_server_dbtlsconnect`: Setting this option enforces to use TLS connection to database:

-`required` - connect using TLS
-`verify_ca` - connect using TLS and verify certificate `verify_full` - connect using TLS, verify certificate and verify that database identity specified by DBHost matches its certificate

-On `MySQL` starting from 5.7.11 and `PostgreSQL` the following values are supported: `required`, `verify`, `verify_full`.
-On MariaDB starting from version 10.2.6 `required` and `verify_full` values are supported.
-By default not set to any option and the behaviour depends on database configuration.
-This parameter is supported since Zabbix 5.0.0.

-* `zabbix_server_dbtlscafile`: Full pathname of a file containing the top-level CA(s) certificates for database certificate verification.
-This parameter is supported since Zabbix 5.0.0.
-* `zabbix_server_dbtlscertfile`: Full pathname of file containing Zabbix server certificate for authenticating to database.
-This parameter is supported since Zabbix 5.0.0.
-* `zabbix_server_dbtlskeyfile`: Full pathname of file containing the private key for authenticating to database.
-This parameter is supported since Zabbix 5.0.0.
-* `zabbix_server_dbtlscipher`: The list of encryption ciphers that Zabbix server permits for TLS protocols up through TLSv1.2.
-Supported only for MySQL.This parameter is supported since Zabbix 5.0.0.
-* `zabbix_server_dbtlscipher13`: The list of encryption ciphersuites that Zabbix server permits for TLSv1.3 protocol.
-Supported only for MySQL, starting from version 8.0.16.
-This parameter is supported since Zabbix 5.0.0.

 ### Custom Zabbix Scripts